Satellite Imagery

 Mapbox imagery is served through a number of our core service endpoints.
 Requests can be made through the Raster Tiles API, Static Images API, or as a style in Mapbox Studio.
 These endpoints can serve imagery by themselves, via <code-span>'mapbox://styles/mapbox/satellite-v9'<code-span>.
 Static Images and Mapbox Studio can also serve streets overlaid on imagery by using <code-span>'mapbox://styles/mapbox/satellite-streets-v11'<code-span>.

 Mapbox curates its imagery layer to serve a broad range of customers and use cases.
-For customers needing imagery not contained in our layers, you can procure their own imagery and use the Uploads API to add it to your Mapbox account.
+For customers needing imagery not contained in our layers, you can procure your own imagery and use the Uploads API to add it to your Mapbox account.
 While we do not offer custom imagery at this time, we are happy to introduce you to a number of different vendors to fit your needs.
 Contact us to learn more.

 We regularly search for and add open-source imagery to our collection, but realize we might not find every available source.
 We welcome customers to recommend imagery by contacting us with a description of the imagery, including any relevant links in order for us to investigate the imagery and its licensing to ensure it can be used in our platform.
 In general, we only consider imagery with resolution greater than 50 cm that was collected within the past 2 years.